NetickNetworking/NetickForUnity/README.md

 ### CPU

 Netick 2 core is written with unsafe C# code, achieving the highest level of performance.
-According to simulated testing, it's able to write 200 packets to 200 clients (sized ~1000 bytes) in less than 1.5ms, all in a single core.
+According to simulated testing, it's able to write 200 packets (each ~1000 bytes) to 200 clients in less than 1.5ms, all in a single core.
 This means the networking CPU cost of your game is as little as possible, leaving you room to do other things in the game.

 ## Showcase